-- 1) Initial meeting locations were not conducive to community participation, as they were held in Fresno and not within the local communities.
-This constraint was addressed by moving meeting locations to Easton following the Project Team's re-evaluation of the outreach strategy and overall approach in this Subregion. - 2) Engagement was difficult to achieve in the beginning.
-As noted above, the Project Team tried holding two kick off meetings in order to begin planning efforts and initiate engagement of the DACs in the KBDAC Study efforts.
-This constraint was addressed by: a) revaluating outreach strategies; b) reducing the scope of outreach to key DACS, where there was an increased chance of success; and c) by allowing a neutral Project Team member to conduct the individual meetings and; d) scheduling a meeting on a date the DAC stakeholders had approved.
-Targeted DACs included: Easton, Orange Center School neighborhoods and a few local surrounding schools.
-Given CWC's outreach and facilitation skills, CWC lead the outreach efforts and held abbreviated over the phone and/or in-person kick off meetings with the key identified stakeholders to get a sense of their water issues of priority and ideas of potential Pilot Projects to allow the Project Team to develop a pilot matrix. - 3) The final meeting in this Subregion was challenging.
-Residents had received a flier prepared by a member of the public reporting Meeting Four was being held to inform the community of the intent to connect to the City of Fresno.
-While the information circulated was incorrect and misrepresented the Pilot Project, the meeting was well attended.
-This topic is especially controversial due to a long standing resistance in the community against connecting to the City of Fresno.
-Ultimately, the Project Team was able to overcome this constraint by using its facilitation skills, being transparent about the process, by providing information and by reassuring the participants that no decisions had been made. - 4) This Subregion struggled to gain community interest during the kick-off phase and therefore did not receive much information about IRWMPs and the KBWA.
-However, it is important to emphasize that Easton had recently joined the KBWA as an Interested Party and therefore had begun to learn about the IRWM process.
-Furthermore the Pilot Project selected has the potential to help Easton to become more fully engaged in the IRWM process and to participate in future IRWM funding efforts because the survey results clearly identify the types of projects the Easton public would support.
-The Pilot Project has also increased the Easton area's chances to obtain CDPH funding to advance solutions in the area.
+- Initial meeting locations were not conducive to community participation, as they were held in Fresno and not within the local communities.
+This constraint was addressed by moving meeting locations to Easton following the Project Team's re-evaluation of the outreach strategy and overall approach in this Subregion. - Engagement was difficult to achieve in the beginning.
+As noted above, the Project Team tried holding two kick off meetings in order to begin planning efforts and initiate engagement of the DACs in the UKB Study efforts.
+This constraint was addressed by: a) revaluating outreach strategies; b) reducing the scope of outreach to key DACS, where there was an increased chance of success; and c) by allowing a neutral Project Team member to conduct the individual meeting and; d) scheduling a meeting on a date the stakeholders had approved.
+Targeted DACs, included: Easton, Orange Center School neighborhoods and a few local surrounding schools.
+Given CWC's outreach and facilitation skills, CWC lead the outreach efforts and held abbreviated over the phone and/or in-person kick off meetings with the key identified stakeholders to get a sense of their water issues of priority and ideas of potential Pilot Projects to allow the Project Team to develop a pilot matrix.

+- The final meeting in this Subregion was challenging.
+Residents had received a flier prepared by a member of the public that Meeting Four was being held to inform the community of the intent to connect to the City of Fresno.
+Although this information circulated was incorrect and misrepresented the Pilot Project, the meeting was well attended.
+This topic is especially controversial due to the long standing resistance against connecting to the City of Fresno.
+Ultimately, the Project Team was able to overcome this constraint by using its facilitation skills, being transparent about the process, by providing information and being clear that no decisions had been made.
+The only item presented was the results of the public information survey. - This Subregion struggled to gain community interest during the kick-off phase and therefore did not receive much information about IRWMPs and the KBWA.
+However, it is important to emphasize that Easton became an Interested Party during the course of this Study and has been engaging in the IRWM process.
+Furthermore the Pilot Project selected will help Easton in future IRWM funding efforts because the survey results clearly identify the types of projects the public will support.
+The Pilot Project has also increased the Easton area's chances to obtain IUP CDPH funding to advance solutions in the area.